mbntr/PYPrime-2.x/How to PYPrime.md

 	-The benchmark doesn't scale as well below CL12 with this specific architecture, try tightening other timings.

-	-Once you hit a wall with memory overclock your core and cache
+	-Once you hit a wall with memory overclock your core and cache, while nowhere as beneficial as ram oc and timings, it can improve your score when you are memory limited

 Rocket Lake S: